sgmlguru/xslt-pipelines/README.md

 NOTE: The paths need to be absolute file URLs on Linux systems at the moment.
 Not sure why.

-The pipeline should run and create a `tmp` folder, inside which it should save the converted file, plus debug information.
-For details, see `$ROOT/xproc-batch/README.md`.
+The pipeline creates a `tmp` folder, inside which it saves the converted file, plus debug information.
+For details, see the XProc Batch `README.md`.

 ## Test Input File